43ravens/MEOPeers-2015-06-15/10-collaboration.md

 Bitbucket offers other public repo features to facilitate collaboration:

 * Per-repository issue trackers for project management and bug reports
-* Per-respository wikis for documentation
+* Per-repository wikis for documentation
 * Email notifications of various events such as pushed commits, new issue creation, etc.